 But those in a group that thought intelligence was fixed saw a decrease.

-As these results show, simply teaching the broad benefits of growth mindset can have a positive effect on students.
+As these results show, simply teaching the broad benefits of building a growth mindset can have a positive effect on students.

 5. Encourage Students to Expand their Answers